Goserelin Acetate

 When should it be used?

-Following doses are injected every 4 weeks for a 6 month course.
+Following doses are injected every 4 weeks for up to 6 months.

 Can other medicines be taken with Goserelin?